 - Carefully pull your car off to the side of the road.
 Focus on your steering.

 - If your car still isn’t slowing down quickly enough, Safe Motorist advises looking for something to rub against: a fence, guardrail, or bushes, for example.
 Try to pick something that will give way when you hit it to reduce damage to both the car and to you.
 This should be used as a last resort, and you should never hit head on.
 Do your best to avoid obstacles.

 - Once you’re safely pulled over and stopped, shut your car off, and call a friend to come pick you up.

 Total brake failure is rare, and most vehicles come equipped with dual circuit brakes.
 Dual-circuit brake systems are a safety feature; if one fails, the other still operates.

 The idea of losing your brakes while driving is scary.
 To prevent this type of emergency, Esurance suggests getting your car in for brake-system inspections as they can uncover all sorts of problems.
 Look to your owner’s manual for recommended brake maintenance information.
 Maintaining your car can go a long way toward avoiding the emergency of brake failure.
+Make sure to check

 In our next blog post, we will guide you through another pedal emergency—when your accelerator sticks.